 Opportunity conversion rates (or win rates) compare the ratio of closed won to closed lost deals for a given time period.

-The chart below shows the company conversion rate for both the number and value of closed won opportunities.
+That’s what the example chart below shows.
+It’s the company level win rate by the number and value of opportunities.

-In our example, in the first two months, the win rate by Amount was higher than the win rate by Count.
+In the first two months, the win rate by Amount was higher than the win rate by Count.
 This means we successfully closed a higher proportion of larger opportunities.

-Is the switch in September due to a short-term change in pricing strategy?
+Are the September figures due to a short-term change in pricing strategy?
 Did we experiment with changes in remuneration and commission structures?
-Can the trend be attributed to marketplace dynamics?
+Is the trend attributable to marketplace dynamics?

 Of course, drilling down to customer type, territory and salesperson level will give us further insight.

-But the key thing is that now we are aware of this trend through the dashboard chart.
-This means we can investigate further and take action if necessary to influence the future sales approach and strategy.
+The key thing is that now we are aware of this trend through the dashboard chart.
+This means we can investigate further and take action to influence the future sales approach and strategy.